 I couldn’t decide.
-Should I tell my kids what was in this dip…or should I not?
+Should I tell my kids what was in this Spinach and Artichoke dip…or should I not?

 Thankfully, there were chips involved. ;) Chips are always a good motivator for eating artichokes, right?